raman26shr-afk/Ex.No-3b-DATA-PREPROCESSING/README.md

 Real-world datasets may contain missing values, categorical information, and numerical features with different scales.
 Preprocessing helps improve data quality and makes the dataset suitable for machine learning algorithms.

+# OBJECTIVE

+To preprocess a dataset using Python and Scikit-learn by handling missing values, encoding categorical variables, splitting the dataset into training and testing sets, and applying feature scaling to prepare the data for machine learning applications.

 # Importance of Data Preprocessing

 Handling Missing Values: Missing data can affect the accuracy of machine learning models.
 Imputation techniques can be used to replace missing values.